vyra-entity/vyra_base_python/docs/com/ros2_communication.rst

    interfaces = await entity.load_interfaces_from_config()
    await entity.set_interfaces(interfaces)

-For more details see :doc:`../interfaces`.
+For more Details see :doc:`../interfaces`.

 Quality of Service (QoS)
 ------------------------